davidchalifoux/kaput-cli/README.md

 ## `kaput whoami`

-What username you are logged into.
+Find the username you are logged in as.

 ```
 USAGE